 From the Virginia Parole Board

-If the Virginia Parole Board (VPB) grants parole to an offender, they can place a "no contact" condition, enforced by the probation and parole officer.
+If the Virginia Parole Board (VPB) grants parole to an inmate, they can place a "no contact" condition, enforced by the probation and parole officer.
 The VPB would then have the authority to respond to any violation of this condition, which can result in revocation of parole.

 From the Virginia Department of Corrections

-All offenders on supervision in the community can also have a “no contact” condition that says they must not have direct or indirect contact with victim(s) of their current or previous offense(s) without prior documented approval of the officer.
+All probationers and parolees on supervision in the community can also have a “no contact” condition that says they must not have direct or indirect contact with victim(s) of their current or previous offense(s) without prior documented approval of the officer.
 This condition is not a court order preventing contact; it is a directive issued by the VADOC, which can be the basis for revocation of supervision if violated.